yedpay/yedpay-for-woocommerce/README.md

 2. Or activate the plugin through the 'Plugins' menu in WordPress.
 3. In WordPress -> Plugins menu, click "Add New".
 In the search field, search by "Yedpay".
 4. Install and activate the plugin.
-5. Go to Woocommerce -> Setting, click "Settings", select "Payment Gateways" tab.
+5. Go to WooCommerce -> Setting, click "Settings", select "Payment Gateways" tab.
 6. Under "Payment Gateways" you will find all the available gateways, select "Yedpay" option.
 7. you will be asked to enter Sign Key, APP ID and Payment mode.
 8. To get the Sign Key and APP ID, please go to [Yedpay merchant Portal](https://merchant.yedpay.com) to register a merchant account